×

 When we asked people what advice they would give someone preparing to move to Luanda, they said:

 "Before moving to Luanda, expats should be aware that the cost of living is very high.
 It is important to research the cost of housing, food, and other necessities before making the move.
 Additionally, expats should be aware that the city is prone to power outages and water shortages.
 It is also important to research the local laws and customs, as well as the availability of healthcare and other services.
-Finally, expats should be aware that the city is very crowded and traffic can be congested," remarked one in Luanda.
+Finally, expats should be aware that the city is very crowded and traffic can be congested," said one person in Luanda.

 Get Quote